Santosh-Konappanavar/bookstoreUsing-react/README.md

 # 📖 Books Store <a name="about-project"></a>

-**Awesome Books** is a webpage that works nearly like a library.
+**Books Store** is a webpage that works nearly like a library.
 You can easily add books and maintain a list, also you can remove it whenever not required a book.

 ## 🛠 Built With <a name="built-with"></a>